Environmental Services

 Community Engagement

-iSpillMap is an interactive community engagement communication and information cloud based tool designed by marine scientists with many year of experience in the field of oil spill response and training.
-Transparency and timely information dissemination when oil spills occur, during response activities, and after the spill, is very important to sustain the trust between the community, response organizations, and government agencies.
-Accurate up-to-date reports is provided through the incident command centre minimizing the unreliable information disseminated through traditional media or social media.
-This transparency would alleviate friction between the community and government agencies.
+iSpillMap is a cloud-based tool designed by marine scientists with years of experience in oil spill response and training.
+The tool aims to promote transparency and timely information dissemination during oil spills, response activities, and post-spill periods.
+This is crucial to maintain trust between the community, response organizations, and government agencies.
+The incident command center provides accurate and up-to-date reports, minimizing the spread of unreliable information through traditional or social media.
+This transparency helps alleviate friction between the community and government agencies.

-IOSTC has developed an easy to use cloud based application allowing for updates to be made without the need for web designers or information technology specialists.
-Based on Google maps, the person in charge of public affairs enters the spill information and daily updates, including images and videos, through user friendly screens.
-The program also allows interested members of the community to subscribe to receive regular updates by email, and to interact with the response team through social media (Facebook and Twitter).
+IOSTC has developed an easy-to-use cloud-based application that allows updates to be made without the need for web designers or information technology specialists.
+The application is based on Google Maps, and the person in charge of public affairs can enter spill information and daily updates, including images and videos, through user-friendly screens.
+The program also enables interested members of the community to subscribe to receive regular updates by email and interact with the response team through social media platforms such as Facebook and Twitter.

 iSpillMap